The 25th Acre

 The Room

-We're not building a movement.
-We're forming a room of aligned partners who share conviction, capacity, and patience.
+We are not building a movement.
+We are forming a room of aligned partners who share conviction, capacity, and patience.

 Participation is by alignment, not application.
-If this work resonates, we invite you to introduce yourself.
-This is not a commitment—it's the beginning of a conversation.
+If this work resonates, we invite you to begin a conversation.
+This is not a commitment.